leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Scaling Laws for Neural Language Models
 - Emergent Abilities of Large Language Models
 - Is GPT-3 a Good Data Annotator?
+- Want To Reduce Labeling Cost?
+GPT-3 Can Help